Paul Jarrico: Blacklisted

 In 1953, Jarrico went to New Mexico with fellow blacklistees Herbert J. Biberman and Michael Wilson to make Salt of the Earth.
 It was one of the first independent films made outside the Hollywood studio system.
 Wilson was designated as the screenwriter, and Jarrico "hired himself" as producer since there was no one else to take on that responsibility.
 Because the film was being created by blacklisted artists, it was harassed during production.
 Before shooting had ended, the lead actress Rosaura Revueltas was arrested and deported to Mexico.
 Film laboratories wouldn't process the footage, which delayed postproduction.
 Jarrico recalled in a 1983 interview, "I had to trot around the country with cans of film under my arms, putting the film through different labs under phony names.
 We had a lot of trouble, but we did complete the film, despite the obstacles."
 Salt of the Earth won international prizes but was blocked from theatrical exhibition in the U.S. After decades as an underground "cult" favorite, the film was deemed culturally significant by the United States Library of Congress in 1992 and selected for inclusion in the National Film Registry.

 In 1958, Jarrico moved to Europe to escape the blacklist.
 His time in exile, mostly in Paris, lasted nearly twenty years.
-The blacklist caused him to be uncredited for many of his screenplays including The Paris Express (1952), The Girl Most Likely (1958), Five Branded Women (1960), Der Schatz der Azteken (1965), and The Desperate Ones (1967).
-He also used the pseudonym "Peter Achilles" and "Peter A. Chilles" to co-script All Night Long (1962) and Who Killed Johnny Ringo?
+The blacklist caused him to be uncredited for many of his screenplays including The Paris Express (1952), The Girl Most Likely (1958), Five Branded Women (1960), The Treasure of the Aztecs (1965), and The Desperate Ones (1967).
+He also used the pseudonym "Peter Achilles" and "Peter A. Chilles" to co-script All Night Long (1962) and Who Killed Johnny R.?
 (1966), as well as an episode of the TV series The Defenders.